opentelekomcloud-docs/enterprise-router/umn/source/flow_logs/enabling_a_flow_log.rst

 Scenarios
 ---------

-This section describes how to enable a flow log.
-After a flow log is enabled, the enterprise router will send log information to LTS.
+If flow logging is enabled, flow logs will be collected from the next log collection period.

 Procedure
 ---------